-BMW's Double VANOS is a bit of an oddity - it uses separate solenoids to advance and retard the cam, much like a 3 wire PWM idle control valve.
-The V10 version of Double VANOS is a more conventional system with one solenoid per cam.
+Note that outside of the V10 applications, BMW's Double VANOS is a bit of an oddity - it uses separate solenoids to advance and retard the cam, much like a 3 wire PWM idle control valve.

 If you are controlling more than one cam, you will need to use the digital frequency input circuits for cam input.
 These can read most Hall effect sensors with no modification.
-If your engine uses VR type camshaft position sensors, you will need external VR conditioner circuits to read the additional sensors if not using a dedicated VR input.
+If your engine uses VR type camshaft position sensors, you will need external VR conditioner circuits to read the additional sensors.